jarvisraymond-uchicago/ollamaBash/README.md

 ## Implementation

-The script starts by setting an empty `PROMPT` variable and determining the current working directory using the `pwd` command.
+The script determines the current working directory using the `pwd` command.
 It then searches for all files with extensions `.jsx`, `.js`, `.ts`, or `.tsx` within that directory using the `find` command and stores them in an array called `files_array`.